mevers/NA12878_rDNA_clusters/README.md

 - Nick Loman (Institute of Microbiology and Infection, University of Birmingham) [DNA]
 - Jared Simpson (Ontario Institute for Cancer Research) [DNA]
 - Alan Phillippy (Head of the Genome Informatics Section, University of Maryland) [DNA]

+## Copyright and licence

+The workflow is distributed under the GNU GPL licence version 3.
+The workflow contains the [MView](https://desmid.github.io/mview) source code as a `.tar.gz` file, which is distributed under the GNU GPL license version version 2 or higher.